When is surgery indicated for the bunion?

 - You may be limited to shoes after surgery

-- Increased pain can arise from scars, trapped nerves and transfer pain across the ball of the foot also known as metatarsalgia
+- Increased pain can arise from scars, trapped nerves and transfer pain across the ball of the foot, also known as metatarsalgia

 Do I need bunion surgery?

 This has been a quick reference article for surgical referral for both the professional and lay reader.
 The content may be useful when patients consult their foot health professionals.
-You may also like to read my article on Bunion surgery when is the best age?
-You can also read what is a podiatric surgeon (UK) on this site.
-Another useful fact sheet covering surgery on the bunion can be downloaded showing risks and outcomes.
+You may also like to read my article on Bunion surgery: When is the best age?
+You can also read what a podiatric surgeon (UK) is on this site.
+Another useful fact sheet covering surgery on the bunion can be downloaded, showing risks and outcomes.

 Thank you for reading “When is surgery indicated for the bunion” by David R Tollafield